TechDufus/TravLang/manual/README.md

 Building the manual
 --------

-0. Build the OCaml compiler (including the native one) from sources.
+0. Build the travlang compiler (including the native one) from sources.

 You don't need to install the compiler since the manual is built using the one from the source tree.